 To train students to follow by themselves the continuous development of supercomputing systems that enable the convergence of advanced analytic algorithms as artificial intelligence.

-Class attendance and participation: Regular and consistent attendance is expected and to be able to discuss concepts covered during class.
+Class attendance and participation: Regular attendance is expected, and is required to be able to discuss concepts that will be covered during class.

-Reading/Presentation Assignments: 6 assignments that include reading documentation/papers that expand the concepts introduced during lectures.
+Reading/presentation assignments: Some exercise assignments will consist of reading documentation/papers that expand the concepts introduced during lectures.
+Some exercises will involve student presentations (randomly chosen).

-The evaluation of this course will take into account different items (tentative):
+The evaluation of this course can be obtained by continuous assessment.
+This assessment will take into account the following:

 Class handouts and materials associated with this class -